bharathsrees/CODSOFT-INTERNSHIP-MACHINE-LEARNING/Task_1_Movie_Genre_Classification/README.md

 ## Dataset

+- The dataset used in this project can be downloaded from [this link](https://www.kaggle.com/datasets/hijest/genre-classification-dataset-imdb).
-- The dataset contains movie plot summaries and their corresponding genres, provided in the files:
+- It contains movie plot summaries and their corresponding genres.
-  - `train_data.csv`: Training data
-  - `test_data.csv`: Test data
-  - `test_data_solution.csv`: True genres for the test data

 ## Approach